 The listing fee model charges a small fee for new listings on the platform.
 This model helps you earn money from your entire user base.
 Thus, the revenue coming from this model is steady.

 When the possibility of aggregated traffic is high, the potential listing on the platform is big enough; this listing model will take effect.
 But it also exposes the challenge for this model.
-You will need to gather a large customer base, where the sellers have chances to present their products/services in front of thousands to million of potential customers.
+You will need to gather a large customer base, where the sellers have chances to present their products/services in front of thousands to millions of potential customers.

 The next challenge of this listing model is that it does not guarantee values for listing users.
 For example, an item is sold, or a relationship is matched.
 When you can not control the conversion rate, your fee can not be too high.
 If the revenue stream from this model can not cover your business expenses, you need to combine this model with another to create a sustainable revenue stream.